CJS students in the Master of Arts and Doctoral programs are eligible for a range of generous financial aid packages and fellowships.

 The Taube Travel and Research Grant is designated for intensive study and research in the languages, history and culture of East European Jews, during the summer.

-(New in 2020) The ICP Jewish Studies Fellowship, made possible through the generous donation of The Taube Foundation, offers a scholarship that covers tuition for all required courses for the Certificate in Interreligious Chaplaincy for students affiliated with the Center for Jewish Studies.
+**New in 2020** The ICP Jewish Studies Fellowship, made possible through the generous donation of The Taube Foundation, offers a scholarship that provides tuition support for courses in the Certificate in Interreligious Chaplaincy for students affiliated with the Center for Jewish Studies.